MikalMirkas/d2-writeups/_posts/2022-08-26-kings-fall.md

 - The lockout is weekly, once per account.
 - To be explicit, it must be done in one complete run.
 - You cannot backtrack without OoBing - the doors close behind you in every encounter.
 If it is anything like Vow of the Disciple, OoBing may cause softlocks.
+- **As of writing, every combination seems to be broken aside from a handful.
+Crosswalk + Typing + England is rumored to work.**

 ### Locations
 There are 9 runes in the raid.
 Ishtar Collective has no data on the names aside from the Typing rune, so have fun communicating this to your raid.
 I included the nicknames that my group decided on, but feel free to use your own.